heptarch/heptarch.github.io/drafts/dogs.md

 ## Shape parameters

 You will have noticed that we fixed the "shape parameters" $a, b$ in the beta distribution; that makes sense for a single game, but we can update those parameters over the course of multiple games.
 I won't discuss the update process here, but it's also Bayesian.
-A reasonable initial choice of distribution is centred on a small value of $\beta$ with a long tail, e.g. $a = 1$ and $b > 1$.
+A reasonable initial choice of distribution is skwewed towards small values of $\beta$ with a long tail, e.g. $a = 1$ and $b > 1$.
 This has a particularly simple form since

 $$